 The following protocol was developed to establish criteria for publishing opinions from the Business and Technology Case Management Program.
-Please follow the procedures when submitting an opinion for consideration.

 The Maryland Business and Technology Case Management Program Implementation Committee recommended that an “opinion database” be created to publish judicial opinions arising from cases in the program.